 14/04/2022

-Randox Health believe that education & testing is the key to preventing risks of long-term internal damage and want to spread awareness to people on what Coeliac Disease is, the impacts it can have on our bodies and what we can do to detect it as early as possible.
+Randox Health believe that education & testing is the key to preventing risks of long-term internal damage and want to spread awareness on what Coeliac Disease is, the impacts it can have on our bodies and what we can do to detect it as early as possible.

 What is Coeliac Disease?